 More tools:

-Here is a ssh/rsh wrapper script rx11vnc that attempts
+wrapper script rx11vnc that attempts

 to automatically do the above Steps 1-3 for you (provided you have ssh/rsh

-login permission on the machine x11vnc is to be run on).
+login permission on the machine x11vnc is to be run on.)
 The above example would

-be: "rx11vnc far-away.east:0" typed into a shell on sitting-here.west.
+" typed into a shell on sitting-here.west

 Also included is an experimental script rx11vnc.pl that attempts to tunnel the

-vnc traffic through an ssh port redirection (and does not assume port 5900 is free).
+vnc traffic through an ssh port redirection (and does not assume port 5900 is free.)

 Have a look at them to see what they do and customize as needed:

 Make sure you have all the needed build/compile/development packages installed (e.g. Linux distributions foolishly don't install them by default.)
+See this build FAQ for more details.

 If your OS has libjpeg.so

-and libz.so in standard locations you can build as follows
+in standard locations you can build as follows

-(example given for the 0.9.5 release of x11vnc:
+(example given for the 0.9.13

 replace with the version you downloaded):

-(un-tar the x11vnc+libvncserver tarball) # gzip -dc x11vnc-0.9.5.tar.gz | tar -xvf - (cd to the source directory) # cd x11vnc-0.9.5 (run configure and then run make) # ./configure # make (if all went OK, copy x11vnc to the desired destination, e.g. $HOME/bin) # cp ./x11vnc/x11vnc $HOME/binOr do
+(un-tar the x11vnc+libvncserver tarball) # gzip -dc x11vnc-0.9.13.tar.gz | tar -xvf - (cd to the source directory) # cd x11vnc-0.9.13 (run configure and then run make) # ./configure # make (if all went OK, copy x11vnc to the desired destination, e.g. $HOME/bin) # cp ./x11vnc/x11vnc $HOME/binOr do

-make install, it will probably install to /usr/local/bin
+, it will probably install to /usr/local/bin

-(run ./configure --help for information on customizing
+for information on customizing

-your configuration, e.g. --prefix=/my/place).
+your configuration, e.g. --prefix=/my/place

-You can now run it via typing "x11vnc", "x11vnc -help | more",
+You can now run it via typing "x11vnc

-"x11vnc -forever -shared -display :0", etc.
+"x11vnc -forever -shared -display :0

 Note:

-Currently gcc is recommended to build libvncserver.
+Currently gcc is recommended to build libvncserver

 In some cases it will build with non-gcc compilers, but the resulting